Netflix's stock market value eclipses Disney's for first time

 Disney, with a stock market value of $152 billion on Thursday, is starting its own streaming service for families, and it has said it will stop supplying new movies to Netflix starting next year.

-Earlier this month, Netflix’s market capitalization overtook leading U.S. cable operator Comcast (CMCSA.O), which owns NBC and Universal Pictures.
+Earlier this month, Netflix’s market capitalization overtook leading U.S. cable operator Comcast, which owns NBC and Universal Pictures.
 Its stock market value on Thursday was $145 billion.